bormaxi8080/osint-timeline/DRAFT.md

 Claude-red is a curated library of offensive security skills designed for the Claude skills system.
 Each skill is a structured SKILL.md file that primes Claude with expert-level methodology for a specific attack surface - from SQLi to shellcode, EDR evasion to exploit development: https://github.com/SnailSploit/Claude-Red

+Browserbase's official collection of agent skills to access the web: https://github.com/browserbase/skills

 AngelSlim.
 Model compression toolkit engineered for enhanced usability, comprehensiveness, and efficiency: https://github.com/tencent/AngelSlim

 CocoIndex.
 Data transformation framework for AI.
 Ultra performant, with incremental processing: https://github.com/cocoindex-io/cocoindex